 When Dr. Riley left her full-time practice 1997, it was again because she decided that family responsibilities should take first priority.
 With her family, she moved to Oklahoma to care for her husband's aging mother.
 Over the next few years along with caring for her mother-in-law and children, Dr. Riley divided her professional time between the Indian Health Service clinics in Oklahoma and summer work at Kanakanak Hospital.

-Now her children are in college she has more flexibility about the kinds of professional responsibilities she can take on.
-Most recently Dr. Riley and her husband served a five-month medical mission in Ukarumpa, Papua, New Guinea, in the spring of 2003.
+Once her children were in college she had more flexibility about the kinds of professional responsibilities she could take on.
+Dr. Riley and her husband served a five-month medical mission in Ukarumpa, Papua, New Guinea, in the spring of 2003.
 "Our long-term plans are to continue to work part time at Kanakanak Hospital as long as possible and to work part time in the mission field.
 Once our sons are out of college, we hope to do a long-term mission.
 Our dream is to work with the people in some African country."